Dec 27, 2014

 - in Vientiane, internet speed is generally slow - some guesthouses only have lobby wifi.
 It was only very recently that fiber-optic connection has been made available, and at $200/month for the cheapest package, very few business owners are availing of it.

-- this is an 11 hour bus ride along paved roads.
+This is an 11 hour bus ride along paved roads.
 You are advised to take the sleeping bus on the night trip - that way, you sleep while traveling and wake up in Vientiane, effectively saving you an additional day and sparing you the cost of one night's lodging.
 Bus price ranges from 150-170,000 Kip.
 Pakse's bus terminal is right in the city so you can just walk it.

-- this is a 10 hour bus ride along paved roads.
+This trip is a 10 hour bus ride along paved roads.
 You are advised to take the sleeping bus on the night trip - that way, you sleep while traveling and wake up in Luang Prabang, effectively saving you an additional day and sparing you the cost of one night's lodging.
 Bus price ranges from 170-190,000 Kip.
 The bus takes off from the North Terminal.
 Even though you can get it cheaper to buy the tickets directly there, it would cost you more to ride the tuk-tuk to get there - best to have your hotel arrange the bus booking and you get picked-up right at your hotel.

 - Pha That Luang - a third-century golden Buddhist stupa right in the heart of the city - biking distance